adarshamigo11/launchpad/PAYMENT_SETUP.md

 ## Security Considerations

 1. **Payment Verification**
-   - All callbacks are verified using X-VERIFY header
-   - SHA-256 hash verification with salt key
+   - Payment initiation uses PhonePe official SDK with secure authentication
+   - Every callback triggers an authenticated order-status lookup using the PhonePe SDK (no salt keys required)
-   - Prevents unauthorized payment confirmations
+   - Prevents unauthorized payment confirmations by cross-checking with PhonePe's status API
+   - Client credentials are securely stored in environment variables

 2. **Access Control**
    - Access is checked on both frontend and backend